gauravtiwari9214/LR_Mini_Project/README.md

 # LR_Mini_Project
-This project is about deploying a linear regression model of house price prediction dataset on hardware(Fast Programming Gate Arrays: FPGA's)
+This project is about preparing a linear regression model on house price prediction dataset using numpy,sklearn,matplotlib,seaborn.